Material Ethereal Constructs: Sequential, Poetic Dialogues

 Enlightenment reflects the shattering of the ego's pride, greed, indifference, and lonely delusions.
 Unfortunately, critical imagining, Sophia's wisdom, and common sense often lose out to fears, selfish ways, and tribalism bound up in the lower self’s false narratives and logical fallacies!
 Let's admit we are all saints and sinners, digest our humble pies, and collectively go to work.
 Cultural creatives of all ages and non-profit institutions are serving to manifest change; they are finding fulfillment, joy, hope, and transcendence through service and philanthropy.
 Do you hear their grace-filled messages?
 Are you listening?

-A faster, fairer, focused evolution in the language universal connection to each other and Earth must manifest to achieve sustainability.
+A faster, fairer, focused evolution in the language of universal connection to each other and Earth must manifest to achieve sustainability.
 Can we place the needs of others (at home and globally) before ourselves?
 Compassion and heroism arise in human hearts daily, but a critical mass of illumined global citizens collaborating and cooperating is essential.

 During the early industrial revolution, one billion humans lived on Earth, two billion in 1927, four billion in 1974, and in 2024, eight billion.
 The Industrial Revolution and mass-market consumer capitalism have re-engineered life on Earth within an anemic biosphere and diminished quality of life.
 "This planet is not terra firma: it is a delicate flower and must be cared for," said Scott Carpenter, an Astronaut for NASA's Project Mercury.
 Arable land, food, and water are now scarce.